TinkerTanked/legit/README.md

 - **Professional scientific content** with abstracts, citations, and references
 - **Identical markdown source** producing distinctly different PDF outputs

-Both formats support the same advanced features:
+All formats support the same advanced features:
-- Mathematical equations and scientific notation
+- **Mathematical equations** with full LaTeX support and physics notation
-- Code blocks with syntax highlighting
+- **Syntax-highlighted code blocks** with professional formatting
-- Tables, figures, and cross-references
+- **Tables, figures, and cross-references** with automatic numbering
-- Citation management and bibliographies
+- **Citation management and bibliographies** with multiple styles
-- Custom styling and formatting options
+- **Professional styling** optimized for each format's target audience
+- **Cross-platform compatibility** with consistent rendering
 ## Repository Structure

 The repository is organized into a modular structure for better maintainability: